About Banarasi Fabric:

 Applications of Banarasi Fabric:

-• Accessories: Banarasi silk and brocade fabric are often used in the creation of luxurious accessories like clutches, bags, and footwear, as well as in jewelry designs that incorporate fabric elements.
+- Accessories: Banarasi silk and brocade fabric are used oftenly in the creation of accessories which is elegant to carry like clutches, bags, as well as in jewellery designs that comes in

 Why Choose Banarasi Fabric?